 FAQ

-Why should I hire a birth photographer?
-My family can take the photos.
+Why should I hire a birth photographer if my family can take photos?

-Do I need to talk to my doctor to see if he/she will allow a photographer?
+Do I need to talk to my doctor or care provider about having a birth photographer?

 What if I go in to labor at 2 am?
 Will you be there?